Architect of Worlds: The Legacy of Todd Howard at Bethesda

 Will The Elder Scrolls 6 be his final project?

-has hinted in interviews that this title might be the capstone of his long career, though no official retirement date has been set.
+Howard has hinted in interviews that this title might be the capstone of his long career, though no official retirement date has been set.
+It is speculated he may shift to a consulting role post-launch.

 Will Bethesda change its game engine after Howard leaves?

 The current engine is deeply tied to Howard's design workflow.
-Any transition to a new engine would likely require a complete shift in how the studio approaches world-building.
+Any transition to a new engine would likely require a complete shift in how the studio approaches development tools and a move away from their traditionally conservative approach to technology.